vis10326/InterviewExperience/README.md

-Share your Interview experiences , success or failure stories
+Share your Interview experiences , success or failure stories.

-We follow a very simple format
+Put your files within a directory naming it <your name-your public mail\>

-All your files go within a directory name of which is <your name-your public mail>
+That's all you have to do:)